Kir Apéritif

 Review:

-Traditionally made 1/3 cassis to 2/3 wine, that's too sweet for most modern palates.
-We recommend a ratio of one part cassis to between five and seven parts Bourgogne Aligoté white wine.
+Traditionally made 1/3 cassis to 2/3 wine, but that's too sweet for most modern palates.
+I recommend a ratio of 1 part cassis to between 5 and 7 parts Bourgogne Aligoté white wine.
 The above formula is 6:1 and at this concentration, the mix of blackcurrant and wine is clean, crisp and not too sweet.

 View readers' comments